 Ahrefs primarily utilizes the headless framework to present content using the Google algorithm.
 This approach enables agile updates and ensures that our content remains consistently current.
 Nonetheless, we have found that the advantages of avoiding headless approaches outweigh those of embracing them.

-Understanding the potential drawbacks of headless CMS Despite the advantages of headless systems, it’s important to consider some potential drawbacks.
+It is important to understand the potential drawbacks of a headless CMS.
+Despite the advantages of headless systems, it’s important to consider some potential drawbacks.
 While they can be more complex than traditional CMS systems, they offer exciting opportunities for innovative web development.
 Non-technical development teams may initially find navigating the integration and specialized APIs challenging.
 Still, headless systems can lead to successful and efficient web development with the right support and expertise.
 Although there are challenges, smaller firms can thrive in headless situations with the right strategies and support.

 Conclusion